Create a Generic IOC#

 Having run the above commands you could look in /epics/support to see the additional built support modules.

-Next, make sure that the next build of our ioc-lakeshore340 container image will have the same support built in by updating the Dockerfile as follows:
+Next, make sure that the next build of our ioc-lakeshore340 container image will have the same support built in by updating the Dockerfile to match the manual steps we just did:

 COPY ibek-support/asyn/ asyn/